 The global executive search industry is highly competitive and fragmented.
 We compete with other large global executive search firms, smaller specialty firms, and more recently with Internet-based firms.
 Specialty firms can focus on regional or functional markets or on particular industries.
 Some of our competitors may possess greater resources, greater name recognition and longer operating histories than we do in particular markets or practice areas, or be willing to reduce their fees in order to attract clients and increase market share.
 There are limited barriers to entry into the search industry and new search firms continue to enter the market.
 Many executive search firms that have a smaller client base may be subject to fewer off-limits arrangements.
 In addition, our clients or prospective clients may decide to perform executive searches using in-house personnel.
 Also, as internet-based firms continue to evolve, they may develop offerings similar to or more expansive than ours, thereby increasing competition for our services or more broadly causing market disruption in the executive search industry.
-We may not be able to continue to compete effectively with existing or potential competitors.
+We may not be able to continue to compete effectively with existing or potential competitors and we may not be able to implement our leadership strategy effectively.
 Our inability to meet these competitive challenges could have an adverse impact on our business, financial condition and results of operations.